-Connect the SUB analogue output socket from the 568 Digital Surround Processor to the subwoofer's line level input.
+Connect the SUB analogue output socket from the 568.2 Digital Surround Processor to the subwoofer's line level input.

 The digital surround processor provides very high-quality crossovers for the subwoofer, and for best results you should use these instead of the subwoofer's crossover.
 To do this set the subwoofer filtering to Narrow, and remove any crossover in the subwoofer or set it to its highest setting (eg 200Hz).
 If you cannot do this set the subwoofer filtering to wide to switch off the digital surround processor's crossover and use Sine/Sub mode to match the subwoofer's crossover frequency.
-For more information see Subwoofers, page 87.
+For more information see Setting up subwoofers, page 78.